Roventta/EnginhearProposals/README.md

 # Repository for Enginhear's Proposals

 Enginhear is an Indie game studio.
-We wish we are engineering games that are able to hear you
+We aims to engineer games that hear the audience.

+Studio's cover image (just a placeholder for now)

+![]{asset/cover.JPG}

-This is the repo for storing proposals and idea flash points from the enginhears.
+This is the repo for storing proposals and idea flash points from the enginhears..

 ## Proposed Projects